kubeflow/training-operator/docs/testing/e2e_debugging.md

 # How to debug an E2E test for Kubeflow Training Operator

 [E2E Testing](./e2e_testing.md) gives an overview of writing e2e tests.
-This guidance concentrateso more on the e2e failure debugging.
+This guidance concentrates more on the e2e failure debugging.

 ## Prerequsite